-FTC Disclosure: This post contains affiliate links, which means we'll receive a small referral fee from purchases at no cost to you.
+FTC Disclosure: This post contains affiliate links, which means we may receive a small referral fee from purchases at no additional cost to you.
 You can read our affiliate policy here.
-We donate 25% of our “click money” proceeds to these charitable organizations.

 Things To Do In Savannah GA

 Keep in mind that there's so much more to the city than what's listed here!
 This checklist is just a starting point.
 I've listed some unique things to do in Savannah, as well as some of the most popular restaurants and tourist attractions for first-time visitors.

 The list is interactive, so you can check each item off as you visit!

 Oh, and if you're new here…Hi!
 I'm Erin, and I live in Savannah.
 I wrote an ebook about the city, I have an “I ❤️ FOXY” sticker on my fridge, I live in a potentially haunted house in the Starland District, and more than 50% of my annual income goes to SCAD — so I guess all that makes me fairly legit at doling out advice on what to see and do around these parts.